An explicit presentation of the centre of the restricted rational Cherednik algebra: The blocks of the centre

 \end{proof}

-\begin{cor} The centre of the block $B_\lambda$ is $A(\lambda)$. \end{cor} \begin{proof} Equation~\eqref{equation5} implies that $\mathcal{O}_\lambda$ is the centre of $B_\lambda$.
+\begin{cor} The centre of the block $B_\lambda$ is $A(\lambda)$. \end{cor} \begin{proof} Equation~\eqref{equation5} implies that $\mathcal{O}_p$ is the centre of $B_\lambda$.
 Therefore, Theorem~\ref{thm2} implies that $A(\lambda)$ is the center of the block. \end{proof} A consequence of the above corollary is that if we can describe $A(\lambda)$ for each $\lambda\in\mathrm{Irr}\, W$ then we have described the entire centre of $\overline{H}_c(W)$.
-The next theorem is \cite[Theorem 8.14]{bellamy2018highest} and states that the algebras $A(\lambda)$ are isomorphic to the tensor product of two endomorphism rings.
+To calculate $A(\lambda)$ we require \cite[Theorem 8.14]{bellamy2018highest} which is given below and states that the algebras $A(\lambda)$ are isomorphic to the tensor product of two endomorphism rings.
 It is these endomorphism rings that we will explicitly describe in later sections.
-We define
+In \cite{bellamy2018highest} the following definitions are given